secretstartups/handbook/hiring/recruiting-framework/req-creation/index.html.md

 ### Adding Vacancies to the Hiring Plan (DRI: Hiring Manager)

 The Hiring Manager carries the responsibility to ensure that vacancies in Greenhouse align to what’s included in GitLab Hiring Plan.
-Therefore, the Hiring Manager, Finance, and Recruiting can stay aligned on what’s in plan, so that they can track towards their predetermined hiring targets.
+Therefore, the Hiring Manager, Finance, and Talent Acquisition can stay aligned on what’s in plan, so that they can track towards their predetermined hiring targets.
 If you are looking to add or make changes to the GitLab Hiring Plan, please visit the [Finance section of the handbook](/handbook/finance/).

 ### Create or Review the Job Family (DRI: Hiring Manager)